Rebel (Iranian TV series)

 Rebel (یاغی, romanized: yāği) is an Iranian Home series in the drama genre that has been made for Filimo's home Show service in 20 episodes.
 Mohammad Kart is the director of this series and its screenplay is written by Pedram Pouramiri, Hossein Doumari and Kart based on the novel Salto.
-The main actors of this series are Parsa Pirouzfar, Ali Shadman, Tannaz Tabatabaei, Amir Jafari, Niki Karimi, Farhad Aslani, Mehdi Hosseini-nia, Aban Askari, Mahlagha Bagheri, Abbas Jamshidifar, Javad Khajavi and Elika Naseri.
+The main actors of this series are Parsa Pirouzfar, Ali Shadman, Tannaz Tabatabaei, Amir Jafari, Niki Karimi, Farhad Aslani, Mehdi Hosseininia, Aban Askari, Mahlagha Bagheri, Abbas Jamshidifar, Javad Khajavi and Elika Naseri.

 Yaghi premiered on May 29, 1401, and ended on September 31, consisting of 20 episode. this series were well received by critics and audiences.

 Storyline

 Javid (Ali Shadman) is a teenager from the lower neighborhoods of Tehran who, based on what has happened in his life, has not yet been able to have an identity card and is tired of all the hardships he has endured in his life And to be able to start a good and dignified life and marry a girl named Abra (Elika Naseri), who are interested in each other; He is looking for a way to provide evidence to the judge of requesting his identity card to prove his claim, that the late Mahmoud Ganji is his father.
 But for do this he has no choice but to undergo genetic testing, and to do so he needs to satisfy his paternal family, who refuse to do so.
 But in this way, he encounters problems and events.